-Andy Cohen Speaks Out On ‘Sustained Attack’ by Bethenny
+Andy Cohen Speaks Out on ‘Sustained Attack’ by Bethenny

 “There was a lot of noise.
 And I was definitely sad about it,” Cohen told Vulture.

-However, the Watch What Happens Live host added that despite all the “noise,” he and the franchise are still incredibly popular.
+However, the Watch What Happens Live With Andy Cohen host added that despite all the “noise,” he and the franchise are still incredibly popular.

 “But I’m telling you — and it sounds like bulls–t — but when I walked into BravoCon, it was like, ‘Dude, get off Twitter.
 That’s a bunch of clickbait.
 This is sanity,’” he said.